 The use of alternative classification systems, such as the Leonhard approach, has produced significantly more cases of catatonia than the use of the Investigative Diagnostic Criteria.

-It is also possible that some “false negatives” appear in which true cases of catatonia were confused with neuroleptic malignant syndrome.
+It is also possible that some “false negatives” appear in which actual cases of catatonia were confused with the neuroleptic malignant syndrome.

-Doctors noted a tendency for catatonic episodes to last at least six months in almost all cases studied, as well as multiple hospital admissions.
+Doctors noted a tendency for catatonic episodes to last at least six months in almost all cases studied and multiple hospital admissions.

 Establishing the medical etiology is the first order of care for the individual with catatonia.
 As described above, in the case of idiopathic catatonia, a simple reduction of catatonic symptoms is desired.

 Immediate discontinuation of neuroleptics is indicated.
-While a very small number of success stories have been reported with clozapine, it is best to avoid the use of antipsychotic medications altogether.
+While a minimal number of success stories have been reported with clozapine, it is best to avoid using antipsychotic medications altogether.

 Most of the neuroleptic drugs routinely prescribed for psychosis can worsen the psychomotor symptoms of catatonia.
 A small body of literature suggests that transcranial magnetic therapy may be helpful in some patients.

 Regardless of etiology, patient care includes adequate hydration and other supportive measures.
-Concurrent care may include nutrition, cooling, prevention of aspiration, and consideration of thrombophlebitis prophylaxis.
+Concurrent care may consist of nutrition, cooling, prevention of aspiration, and consideration of thrombophlebitis prophylaxis.

 Once these steps have been taken, treatment of any underlying condition should alleviate psychomotor symptoms.
 This approach, however, does not handle all cases as catatonia can be idiopathic.